David-OConnor/pyflow/README.md

 ## Quickstart
 - Run `pypackage init` in an existing project folder, or `pypackage new projname` to create a new project folder.
-- Run `pypackage install` to install dependencies
+- Run `pypackage install` to sync dependencies with `pyproject.toml`, or add dependencies to it
 - Run `pypackage python` to run Python